-A complete section of the PMKI is devoted to project controls and scheduling - this section extends well beyond the knowledge needed for the PMP exam.
+A complete section of the PMKI is devoted to project controls and scheduling.

-Directing and managing the project’s work is the whole purpose of project management; the project team, suppliers and subcontractors need to implement the project plan and create the project’s deliverables.
-The project manager leads this effort.
+Directing and managing the project’s work is the whole purpose of project management; the project team, suppliers, and subcontractors need to implement the project plan and create the project’s deliverables.
+The project manager needs the knowledge and expertise to lead this effort.

 Art: Understanding ‘Expert Judgement’.
-Expert judgement is and important concept in many PMBOK processes; this paper explains what it is and how to apply it.
+Expert judgement is vital; this paper explains what it is and how to apply it.

 WP: Managing Meetings.
 Meetings are a key part of all projects and central to the effective communication needed to direct and manager work.
 But, it is important to make the necessary meetings effective.

 WP: Issues Management.
 An issue is a current problem that has a quantifiable negative impact on the work of the project, and requires managing.